WillemB2104/WillemB2104.github.io/_pages/research.md

 the guessed age and their real age becomes a simple summary of whether their brain looks older or younger than expected.

 A **KNAW Ter Meulen Beurs** supports an international extension of this line of research with the University of Southern California and the University of Michigan.
-Using scans from roughly 15,000 young people across more than thirty countries, this work aims to develop developmental reference curves that capture normative variation across populations rather than being specific to individual diagnostic groups.
+Using scans from roughly 15,000 young people across more than thirty countries, this work aims to develop reference curves that capture normative variation in brain development across the population, and identify individual deviations across the full spectrum of mental health disorders.

 ## Diagnostic biomarkers in OCD and anxiety